Reviews are a critical tool in helping parents decide which classes are right for them, and in sharing feedback with teachers.

 Tips for Teachers

-- If you’re dissatisfied with your ratings, do not attempt to artificially inflate them.
-Examples of this might be: giving substantial discounts for positive reviews, enrolling friends/family to leave reviews, removing students preemptively who have left other teachers low reviews, etc. Such actions could result in restriction or removal.
+Please do not attempt to artificially inflate your ratings for any reason.
+Examples of this might be: giving substantial discounts for reviews, enrolling friends/family to leave reviews, removing students preemptively who have left other teachers low reviews, etc. Such actions may result in restriction or removal.